norbert-acedanski/ciphers/README.md

 # To Do:

-- Create more user-friendly references
-- Write function to properly prepares text for encoding and decoding functions
+- Write function, that properly prepares text for encoding and decoding functions
 - Add basic description for each cipher
 - Make a package out of this project